greenelab/deep-review/sections/04_study.md

 Sequencing studies routinely return thousands of unannotated variants, but which cause functional changes in splicing and how are those changes manifested?
-Prediction of a "splicing code" has been a holy grail over the past decade.
-Initial machine learning approaches used a naive Bayes model and a 2-layer Bayesian neural network with thousands of hand-derived sequence-based features to predict the probability of exon skipping [@tag:Barash2010_splicing_code @tag:Xiong2011_bayesian].
+Prediction of a "splicing code" has been a goal of the field for the past decade.
+Initial machine learning approaches used a naïve Bayes model and a 2-layer Bayesian neural network with thousands of hand-derived sequence-based features to predict the probability of exon skipping [@tag:Barash2010_splicing_code @tag:Xiong2011_bayesian].
 With the advent of deep learning, more complex models were built that provided better